pholleran/get-consensus/README.md

 [![Build Status](https://dev.azure.com/phholler/get-consensus/_apis/build/status/pholleran.get-consensus?branchName=master)](https://dev.azure.com/phholler/get-consensus/_build/latest?definitionId=3&branchName=master)

+**Note: This application is no longer maintained.
+If you're looking for a more robust solution to complex PR approval rules, with a robust community of users, please take a look at [palantir/policy-bot](https://github.com/palantir/policy-bot).

 # Get-Consensus

 > A [Probot](https://github.com/probot/probot) app that lets repo admins require multiple reviewers from the same team by defining what constitutes consensus.